lukes/nanook/README.md

 ## Initializing

-Nanook connects to "http://localhost:7076".
-If you're using Nanook from the nano node itself this will generally work.
+Nanook will by default connect to "http://localhost:7076".
+If you're using Nanook from the nano node itself this will generally work fine.

 ```ruby
 nanook = Nanook.new